 Here are eleven personal traits that you'll need to be successful at starting a coffee shop business:

-We have seen that a large number of successful coffeehouse owners require the ability to be flexible – a personality trait that often goes underestimated.
+We have seen that a large number of successful coffee shop owners must have the ability to be flexible – a personality trait that often goes underestimated.

 Starting a coffee shop business requires adaptation.
-Being able to be flexible to be successful is important as the business strategy changes.
+Being flexible means to be successful as the business strategy changes.
 From execution, marketing, to pricing your items, adapting to your constantly fluid market pressures are more than necessary.

 Often, if you are too rigid in your thinking and business management, you will find a lot of frustration and a lot of heartaches in your future – and not just with business but life itself!